zdu-strong/transparent-republic/README.md

 ✅ The power to elect the Community Supervisor.<br/>

-✅ The power to vote again for another candidate for community supervisor<br/>
+✅ The power to re-elect the Community Supervisor.<br/>

 ✅ The power to create the community, and the system assigns users to communities by default, with approximately 1,000 people per community.
-Self-built communities do not have a recall button.
+Self-built communities do not have a Re-elect button.
 They only have two buttons: Like and Exit.
 Like is selected by default and cannot be canceled.
-System communities have both a Like button and a Recall button.<br/>
+System communities have both a Like button and a Re-elect button.<br/>

 ✅ The power to create a governance region, and the court will review it afterward.<br/>